aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 ## Step 9

 Here is a naive first implementation.
-I'll note that it is `':'` not `":"`.
-The first is a character, the second is a string.
+Note that it is `':'` not `":"`: the first is a character, the second is a string.

+We have introduced the dreaded semicolon `;`, but never fear, we are still just defining a pure expression!
+This syntax is just a way of introducing names for sub-expressions.
+You can read `var x := e; y` as "let `x` be `e` within `y`".
+If you do this multiple times, you end up with something that looks suspiciously like a sequence of statements.
+Ultimately the result of the function is the expression following the last `;`.

 ```dafny